CloudRex/Tux/OMG-I-DONT-UNDERSTAND.md

 ````

 #### Command Execution Context
-When a command is executed,
+When a command is executed, it will receive the `CommandExecutionContext` object as the first argument.

+*... to be continued*

 ## Database
 Tux uses the [sqlite](https://en.wikipedia.org/wiki/SQLite) database system and the [knex.js](http://knexjs.org/) JavaScript library to access the database.